openlawteam/docs/docs/integration-framework/README.md

 import scala.concurrent.{ExecutionContext, Future}

 /**
-* ExternalServiceImpl extends the ExternalService trait generated by the Protoc Compiler.
-This is the server implementation
+* ExternalServiceImpl extends the ExternalService trait generated by the Protoc
-* that responds to gRPC requests from OpenLaw Integration Framework.
+* Compiler.
+This is the server implementation that responds to gRPC requests
+* from the Integration Framework.
 *
 * @param priceConverterService - The service implementation which hits the Coin Market Cap API to get the exchange rates.
 * @param configService - The configuration service which provide access to server properties and environment variables.
-* @param identityService - The service which provides the Ethereum account of to get the Public Ethereum Address as service identity.
+* @param identityService - The service which provides the Ethereum account to get the Public Ethereum Address as service identity.
 * @param ec - Scala execution context.
 */
 @Singleton